paulodiovani/blog.diovani.com/technology/_posts/2017-04-11-parallel-tests-with-ava.md

 ## Bootstrap / Initialize

 I usually add a `test/bootstrap.js` (or `test/initialize.js`) file with the common setup for the tests.
-These includes load env vars, initialize external services, set common globals (as `chai.expect`), clean databases, etc.
+These include loading env vars, initializing external services, setting common globals (as `chai.expect`), cleaning up databases, etc.

 For AVA there is a _gotcha_ here, since this bootstrap file is required for every test it's not much _ok_ to add heavy tasks to it.
-Mine just load env vars.
+Mine just loads env vars.

 ```javascript
 process.env.NODE_ENV = 'test'